Semantic Technologies in Practical Demand Response: An Informational Requirement-based Roadmap: Required Ontology Extensions

+Unlike the building-specific energy baselines, IRs in this category can be modeled by the CIM standard.
+Through IEC 62325-301, CIM has classes for all identified real-time environmental factors including outside air temperature, relative humidity, wind characteristics, and direct/global solar irradiance—using the \texttt{AtmosphericAnalog} class paired with specific \texttt{kind} attributes (e.g., \texttt{ambientTemperature}, \texttt{irradianceGlobalHorizontal}).

+Furthermore, CIM provides a highly effective and structured solution for the challenge that arises with forecasts.
+Rather than creating entirely new classes for predicted weather (e.g., creating a "PredictedTemperature" class), CIM utilizes a dedicated \texttt{Forecast} class.
+In this architecture, an \texttt{AtmosphericAnalog} entity is simply linked to a \texttt{Forecast} object, which defines the temporal prediction window and parameters.
+This is a major structural advantage, allowing the same physical measurement entities to be used for both real-time telemetry and future predictions.

-Half of the IRs in this class can already be represented with Brick, assuming that we have the necessary measurement infrastructure or a model that saves these values based on the nearest weather station.
-The challenge arises with forecasts, similar to the energy baseline predictions.
-However, obtaining forecasts of weather-related events is easier by using the building's location.
-This process can also be automated and saved in a database with the corresponding entities for each forecast.
-To clearly distinguish forecasts from real-time measurements, we can define properties such as \texttt{hasForecastReference}, similar to the taxonomy used for time series references.
+While obtaining forecasts of weather-related events is easier by using the building's location, and this process can already be automated and saved in a database; Brick currently lacks this native separation of real-time versus predicted data.
+To clearly distinguish forecasts from real-time measurements in an open-source building ontology, we can define properties such as \texttt{hasForecastReference}, mimicking CIM's \texttt{Forecast} structure to separate prediction parameters from the standard taxonomy used for time series references.